 The good news is that today’s blogging platforms are so much easier to use than ever before.

 The bottom line is that blogging software is very similar to a word processor but you will need to:

 - learn a little bit of code (don’t be intimidated, you can pick it up as you go along)

 - work with digital images – resizing, cropping, adding text overlays etc.

 - do some troubleshooting every now and then, especially with hosting especially on a starter plan like those from Bluehost (you can avoid some of the typical hosting hassles by choosing managed WordPress hosting like BigScoots but it will cost more)

 What will I blog about?

 If you have a specialized skill or passion – that is a good place to start.

-There are tons of brainstorming activities that you can do to narrow down the scope of your website, which I won’t get into here.
+There are tons of brainstorming activities that you can do to narrow down the scope of your website.

 But if you plan to make money from your website – you should evaluate how monetizable your topic is.